 2.95.
-A nominative list of persons that will be part of accident management should be established and these persons should be designated as emergency workers.
-This list should take into account accidents developing over a long period so that adequate shift staffing is maintained at the plant (e.g. during holidays and nights).
+A list of persons who will be part of accident management should be established, and these persons should be designated as emergency workers.
+This list should take into account accidents developing over a long period so that adequate shift staffing is maintained at the plant (e.g. during holidays and overnight).

 2.96.
-Adequate staffing levels and personnel qualifications should be established for the implementation of accident management measures, taking into account the possibility that all units can be affected concurrently by simultaneous accidents and taking into account the requirements for emergency response (see GSR Part 7 [7]).
-Staffing levels should be such that an adequate response can be sustained until additional support in staff arrives.
+Adequate staffing levels and personnel qualifications should be established for the implementation of accident management measures, taking into account (a) the possibility that all units can be affected concurrently by simultaneous accidents and (b) the requirements for emergency response (see GSR Part 7 [7]).

+Staffing levels should be sufficient to provide an initial response for accident management before the emergency response organization is fully activated and be such that an adequate response can be sustained until additional staff arrive.